Finite Sample Smeariness of Fr\'echet Means and Application to Climate: Acknowledgement

 \section{Acknowledgement}

-The authors gratefully acknowledge support by the DFG HU 1575/7, the DFG CRC 2088, the Niedersachsen Vorab of the Volkswagen Foundation and the Felix-Bernstein Insitute for Mathematical Stochastics in the Biosciences.
-We also thank meteoblue AG for providing the wind data sets.
+S. Hundrieser acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2067/1- 390729940.
+The authors B. Eltzner and S. Huckemann gratefully acknowledge support by the DFG HU 1575/7, the DFG CRC 1456, the Niedersachsen Vorab of the Volkswagen Foundation and the Felix-Bernstein Insitute for Mathematical Stochastics in the Biosciences.
+The authors also thank meteoblue AG for providing the wind data sets and Prof. Nishiyama for providing details to his work on moment convergence of $M$-estimators.